Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 intersection could be signalized.
 The only feasible way to correct this problem would be to restrict

-left -rum movement from Appleway Drive or construct a grade separated left-tum lane.
+left -turn movement from Appleway Drive or construct a grade separated left -turn lane.

 J. RECOMMENDATIONS